Hassanat-Awodipe/Parch_and_Posey_Sales_Data/README.md

 Added two additional reports for revenue contribution percentage and breakdown of the performance of each paper type

 Remodeled the dataset and assigned the orders table as the facts table

+## Edit 5

+Exported the pbix to pdf to ease viewing.